 What should you look out for when buying prenatal vitamins?

-The Prenatal by Kin is a prenatal vitamin backed by science and endorsed by dieticians, containing highly bioavailable ingredients your body can actually use and absorb to help increase fertility.
+The Prenatal by Kin is a prenatal vitamin backed by science, containing highly bioavailable ingredients your body can actually use and absorb to help increase fertility.

 It's never too early to speak to your doctor about your individual situation, with blood tests, pre-existing health conditions and prescription medications all playing a role in overall health.